banrovegrie/Nostradamus/README.md

 ![Untitled](assets/Untitled%206.png)

-The global emission levels are predicted to be stranded due to growing awareness about climate change and a noticeable switch to renewable sources as a primary energy sources.
+The global emission levels are predicted to be stranded due to growing awareness about climate change and a noticeable switch to renewable sources as primary energy sources.

 As we earlier saw the high correlation between the carbon emission levels and the stock price of BP, it can be analyzed that in coming times the stock price of BP and other large oil companies will begin to fall.
-This also means that there will be a rise in the stock prices of companies that provide an alternative source of fuels such as solar panels and wind mills.
+This also means that there will be a rise in the stock prices of companies that provide an alternative source of fuels such as solar panels and windmills.

 # Natural Disasters